david618/Simulator/README.md

 - Sends lines from file to the specified broker-list-or-hub-name topic.
 - The simulator tries to send numrecords at rate requested.
 - If burst-delay-ms is specified the records are send in bursts ever burst-delay-ms milliseconds to achieve the desired rate.
 For example, if you request 10,000 e/s with a burst delay of 100; the simulator will send at max rate possible 1,000 events every 100 ms.  If not specified the results are sent one every 1/10,000 of a second.

-### com.esri.simulator.Elasticsearch

-$ java -cp Simulator-jar-with-dependencies.jar com.esri.simulator.Elasticsearch
-Usage: Elasticsearch &lt;elastic-search-transports&gt; &lt;cluster-name&gt; &lt;index&gt; &lt;type&gt; &lt;file&gt; &lt;rate&gt; &lt;numrecords&gt; (&lt;elastic-bulk-num&gt;)

-Used to test sending data directly to Elasticsearch from a file.

-### com.esri.simulator.FeatureLayerMon

-$ java -cp Simulator-jar-with-dependencies.jar com.esri.simulator.FeatureLayerMon
-Usage: FeatureLayerMon &lt;Feature-Layer&gt; (&lt;Seconds-Between-Samples&gt; Default 5 seconds)

-Example:

-$ java -cp Simulator.jar com.esri.simulator.FeatureLayerMon http://dj52web.westus.cloudapp.azure.com/arcgis/rest/services/Hosted/FAA-Stream/FeatureServer/0

-- The code counts the number of features from the Feature-Layer
-- If no count change is detected it will wait
-- Each time change is detected a sample is added and output to the screen
-- After count stops increasing; least-square fit is used to calculate the rate of change
-- Results are printed to the screen

-### com.esri.simulator.ElasticIndexMon
-Monitors a Elasticsearch Index count and measures and reports rate of change in count.

-$ java -cp target/Simulator.jar com.esri.simulator.ElasticIndexMon
-Usage: ElasticIndexMon &lt;ElasticsearchServerPort&gt; &lt;Index/Type&gt; (&lt;username&gt; &lt;password> &lt;sampleRate&gt;)

-Example:

-$ java -cp target/Simulator.jar com.esri.simulator.ElasticIndexMon 172.17.2.5:9200 satellites/satellites "" "" 60

-- Elasticsearch running on 172.17.2.5 on default port of 9200
-- The index name is satellites and so is the type (satellites/satellites)
-- The quotes are because I wanted to enter 60 s (as the sample rate)

-*** NOTE: For GeoEvent you can get the username/password for the spatiotemportal datastore using datastore tool "listadmins". ***

 ### com.esri.simulator.KafkaTopicMon
 Monitors a Kafka Topic count and measures and reports rate of change in count.